Practical work with model architecture in Engee

 -

-To realise conditional execution of parts of the model based on action signals (from the Action Port block);
+To implement conditional execution of parts of the model based on action signals (from the Action Port block);

 -

-To create complex branching logic where the execution of blocks depends on conditions determined by external signals.
+To create a complex branching logic, where the execution of blocks depends on conditions determined by external signals.

 -